PawseySC/vScheduler/README.md

 ## Pre-setup

-1. Leave `vscheduler/socket/mgmt*.py` files in management instance and add `vscheduler/socket/vis*.py` files to each vis nodes.
+1. Leave `vscheduler/socket/mgmt*.py` files in management instance and add `vscheduler/socket/vis*.py` files to each vis node.

-2. Have `vscheduler/socket/*server.py` run as a service on management and vis instances; leave ip as blank and make sure those have different ports.
+2. Have `vscheduler/socket/*server.py` run as a service on management and vis nodes; leave ip as blank and make sure those have different ports.

 **For management instance:**